MaiFlava1/Terms-of-service/README.md

 # Terms-of-service

 MaiFlava's contents are following under provisions.
-You are using or receiving my content in consideration of your agreement to these terms.
+You are using MaiFlava's contents in consideration of your agreement to these terms.

 ## Temporary